rschristopher/rschristopher.github.io/src/criticisms/index.md

 > *is Bitcoin
  sufficiently true that its
- dominance is inevitable?*
+ dominance is inevitable,
+ and is this a good thing?*

-This alone is a better critique than any of the tired tropes found in otherwise reputable media outlets --
+This alone suggests a better critique than any of the tired tropes found in otherwise reputable media outlets --
  Bitcoin cannot be just "the best sound money", it must be ungovernable, completely unstoppable by any centralizing power.
 With that in mind, and
- in order to provide a better sense of criticism, potentially even constructive criticism, we will steel-man the common critiques as well as explore
+ in order to provide better criticism, potentially even constructive criticism, we will steel-man the common critiques as well as explore